Harold Brittan: Philadelphia Field Club

 The creation of the ASL led to the brief disestablishment of the Bethlehem Steel team.
 Edgar and W. Luther Lewis, owners of Bethlehem Steel, decided to move the team to Philadelphia where it would compete under the name Philadelphia Field Club.
 The reasons for this move remain unknown but some suspect the two brothers wanted to capitalize on the greater population of Philadelphia to provide a financial base for their team.
 As a result, Brittan played the 1921-1922 ASL season with Philadelphia.
 Using the core of the old Bethlehem Steel team, Philadelphia easily won the league title.
 Brittan also won the league scoring title with 24 (some reports say 27) goals in 17 games.
 This was despite sitting out seven games over a two-month period after injuring his leg in December 1921.
 The Lewis brothers' ploy to increase revenue by relocating their team to Philadelphia failed and they were forced to sell several players to cover the team's debts.

-Fall River Marksmen
+Fall River

-In September 1922, Brittan signed with the Fall River Marksmen after team owner Sam Mark purchased his contract from the Lewis brothers.
+In September 1922, Brittan signed with Fall River after team owner Sam Mark purchased his contract from the Lewis brothers.
 When Brittan arrived in Fall River, he was also given coaching duties in addition to his playing responsibilities.
 Mark was not disappointed with this move as Brittan would go on to score 135 goals in 168 league games between 1922 and 1926, with a brief return in 1927–1928.
-Building on Brittan's goal production and coaching, the Marksmen won the league title in 1924, 1925 and 1926.
+Building on Brittan's goal production and coaching, the 'Marksmen' won the league title in 1924, 1925 and 1926.
 They also won the 1924 National Challenge Cup.